Arihant25/beginner-python-projects/README.md

 - lego_analysis - Analyzing various data on Lego
 - google_trends_analysis - Analyzing Google Trends data on Tesla, Bitcoin, and unemployment in the US
 - play_store_app_analytics - Creating charts from data on Google Play Store apps using plotly
+- computation_with_numpy - Demonstrating basic computation and manipulating images with Numpy, PIL and matplotlib